How to Decorate a Christmas Tree in Blue and Silver

 Don't forget that your Christmas presents are a part of your Christmas decor, so make sure that your gift wrap complements your silver and blue color scheme and Christmas tree theme.

 When shopping for gift wrap supplies, select 3 or more colors of wrapping paper and 3 or more colors of ribbons to wrap your gifts that complement your Christmas tree color scheme.
+The wrapping paper might be a solid color, have a pattern, or have a texture.

 For a sophisticated and elegant look, avoid wrapping paper with cartoon characters, words, and juvenile prints - opt for solid colors, stripes, and simple patterns.
 Also avoid plastic ribbons, however choose unique fabric ribbons that might be found in the fabric section of your local store instead of the Christmas section.